Managing the Thugs in Social Ranking

 The pecking order determines which chicken may eat first, where which chicken is allowed to sit on the perch, or even even drink.
 It is often the stronger or larger birds that rank highest in the social order.

 The organizational power among chickens can be pretty brutal, fighting, pecking, and injuries often occur.
-To minimize ciaos, offering feeders, drinkers and nesting areas in more than one place is helpful.
+To minimize chaos, offering feeders, drinkers, and nesting areas in more than one place is helpful.

 Once a weaker bird’s skin is exposed from being pecked on, the situation worsens and another problem occurs.
 One measly drop of blood is enough to create absolute havoc in the chicken yard.
 Something happens to chickens when they get a taste of blood, and they become quite capable of literally pecking a bird to death.
 Of course, before this happens the injured chicken will have to be removed and placed in isolation to heal and grow new feathers.